sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

    for your site.
 You may find information on how to setup these components by following the links above.

-1. Get into contact with a ScienceMesh representative by using this [form]({{< ref "docs/How to join ScienceMesh/OnlineForm" >}})
+1. Get into contact with a Science Mesh representative by using this [form]({{< ref "docs/How to join ScienceMesh/OnlineForm" >}})
-1. After that, a ScienceMesh representative will get back to you, detailing the next steps to get your site up and running.
+1. After that, a Science Mesh representative will get back to you, detailing the next steps to get your site up and running.
-1. Your site is then added to our central database, effectively integrating it into the ScienceMesh.
+1. Your site is then added to our central database, effectively integrating it into the Science Mesh.
-    - This includes appearing on all ScienceMesh dashboards and being actively monitored for proper health.
+    - This includes appearing on all Science Mesh dashboards and being actively monitored for proper health.
 1. In order to maintain your site's information in the central database, you will need to create an administrative account for our central database and request proper accesss rights.
-    - More information will be provided by a ScienceMesh representative after your site has joined the ScienceMesh.
+    - More information will be provided by a Science Mesh representative after your site has joined the Science Mesh.
+-->

 <!--
 1. Read the technical and legal documentation which can be found here (FIXME).
-1. Get into contact with the ScienceMesh administration by using this online form (FIXME).
+1. Get into contact with the Science Mesh administration by using this online form (FIXME).
 1. After reviewing your request, an administrator will get back to you, detailing the next steps; these include:
     - Getting remaining details about your site, especially technical ones like your IOP address for health monitoring
     - Performing initial compatibility and quality tests
     - FIXME...
 1. Once all prerequisites have been met, you need to agree to and sign our OLAs/SLAs (FIXME).
-1. Your site is added to our central database, effectively integrating it into the ScienceMesh.
+1. Your site is added to our central database, effectively integrating it into the Science Mesh.
-    - This includes appearing on all ScienceMesh dashboards and being actively monitored for proper health.
+    - This includes appearing on all Science Mesh dashboards and being actively monitored for proper health.
 1. In order to maintain your site's information, you will need to create an administrative account for our central database and request proper accesss rights.
-    - More information will be provided by an administrator after your site has joined the ScienceMesh.
+    - More information will be provided by an administrator after your site has joined the Science Mesh.

 -->